TensorYue/Concrete-Crack-Segmentation/README.md

 _Modified Network_

+Inspired by the Inception Net [9], we shall call this Modified Network the Inception U-Net.

 ### Training & Testing

 Please note that the dataset includes two subsets: CFD, and CRACK 500, we created the training set and trained the Phase 2 Model on CRACK 500 subset only, and tested the Model with images from both subsets.
 The Model Setup and training can be found in 'Phase 2 Inception U-Net.ipynb'.